WillongWANG/Awesome-NLP-projects-updating-/Unilm/README.md

 Thus, I can only optimize the critical batch size as much as possible based on the equation below, which does not directly depend on model size.
 With our 216,830 tokens as a single batch, we could achieve a loss of around 4.1940–4.1941.
 ![](https://github.com/WillongWANG/Awesome-LLM-NLP-projects-updating-/blob/main/Unilm/2.png)

-Additionally, based on the following equation, if we set parameter update steps (--total_steps) =
+Additionally, based on the following equation, if we set parameter update steps (--total_steps) = 1000, the loss is around 4.591.
+If --total_steps==2000, the loss is around 3.8712.
 ![](https://github.com/WillongWANG/Awesome-LLM-NLP-projects-updating-/blob/main/Unilm/3.png)

 I pretrained the original model ```BertForPreTrainingLossMask from src.pytorch_pretrained_bert.modeling``` for 1000 epochs, resulting in ```model.4037.bin``` (not uploaded, try it yourself) with ```mlm_loss 7.2318 and nsp_loss 0.6929```.
 The performance is inferior to the provided model ```/model_dir/pytorch_model.bin``` with ```mlm_loss 6.7914 and nsp_loss 0.7013```.
 Even after training the model initialized from the provided ```pytorch_model.bin``` for another 3000 epochs, there was no improvement: ```mlm_loss 6.5479, nsp_loss 0.7011```.
 (The poor generation quality may be caused by the persistently high pre-training loss)